The Daily Mile Programme

 The Daily Mile™ at Home

-The Daily Mile at Home is for everyone from families to individuals – it’s just 15 minutes of walking, jogging or running per day.
+Anyone can take part in The Daily Mile at Home – it’s just 15 minutes of walking, jogging or running per day.
 The Daily Mile can be done around the garden, in parks or on the street, but please do bear in mind government social distancing regulations.
+With the help of London Marathon, The Daily Mile have devised weekly challenges to keep you motivated check these out at https://thedailymile.co.uk/at-home/.
+Send us your pictures and stories and if you are on twitter use the #DailyMileAtHome.

 For further guidance and updates, please visit the GOV.UK website.